 Actually, I picked up a brilliant fare for this flight.
 It was such a great deal and didn’t involve messing around with airline miles.
 It was a simple, book it before it’s gone rate.

-This plane had just been delivered a few weeks before my flight and was in mint condition without any scrapes or paint issues (Ethiopian Airlines’ planes age rapidly typically).
+This plane had just been delivered a few weeks before my flight and was in mint condition without any scrapes or paint issues (Ethiopian Airlines’ planes typically age rapidly).
 I was hoping that Ethiopian would add a ‘lie-flat’ Business Class, but the company decided to install a ‘standard’ regional Business Class outfit despite this rather long flight at almost 5 hours.

 The flight attendants spoke fluent English and were quite warm and helpful.
 It helped that the Business Class cabin was just 40% full (Economy was 100% full).

-Take-off was towards the East and we made an immediate steep turn to the West.
-Nothing wrong with that, but I felt we flew very slow despite the usually high takeoffs speed required at high altitude airports (like Antananarivo).
-The fate of Lion Air JT610 crash was something I definitely had in mind during takeoff making me grip the edges of the seat.
-Nothing happened though and our flight was fine and comfortable, despite a few takeoff bumps.
+Takeoff was towards the East, and we made an immediate steep turn to the West.
+Nothing wrong with that, but I felt we flew very slowly despite the usually high takeoff speed required at high-altitude airports (like Antananarivo).
+The fate of the Lion Air JT610 crash was something I definitely had in mind during takeoff, making me grip the edges of the seat.
+Nothing happened, though, and our flight was fine and comfortable despite a few takeoff bumps.

-Just south of Mogadishu we hit the African mainland (after circling around one too may thunderstorms earlier).
+Just south of Mogadishu, we hit the African mainland (after circling around one too many thunderstorms earlier).
 The landing was perfectly normal from a (typical) south-westerly direction.

-I have to admit I was pretty worried flying that plane that day because of the Lion Air news just in.
-I felt there is something wrong with this plane and inexperienced pilots would have had a harder time handling it than others.
+I have to admit I was pretty worried about flying that plane that day because of the Lion Air news.
+I felt there was something wrong with this plane, and inexperienced pilots would have had a harder time handling it than others.

-Nothing happened during my flight (and this plane has been flying ever since without an accident), but I will definitely avoid this plane now and at any cost, until there is proof that what happened in two such similar aeroplane crashes has been fixed.
-If it happens once, a crash isn’t such a big deal but twice in a very similar fashion, is a huge anomaly within the (rather) safe world of aviation.
+Nothing happened during my flight (and this plane has been flying ever since without an accident), but I will definitely avoid this plane now and at any cost until there is proof that what happened in two similar airplane crashes has been fixed.
+If it happens once, a crash isn’t such a big deal, but twice in a very similar fashion is a huge anomaly within the (rather) safe world of aviation.
 Let’s hope these lives have not been lost in vain.